christopher5106/christopher5106.github.io/_posts/2018-10-20-course-two-build-deep-learning-networks.markdown

 Note that a convolution of kernel 1 or (1x1) is called a **pointwise convolution** or **projection convolution** or **expansion convolution**, because it is used to change the dimensionality of the data (number of channels) without changing the length or the width and height of the data.

 A convolution that applies convolutions on each channel without connections between channels is called a **depthwise convolution**.
-The combination of a depthwise convolution followed by projection convolution helps reduce the number of computations while maintaining the accuracy roughly.
+The combination of a depthwise convolution followed by projection convolution helps reduces the number of computations while maintaining the accuracy roughly.

+Last, convolutions with kernel (k,1) or (1,k), processing only one dimension, either height or width, are called **separable convolutions**.

 #### Pooling